-In this paper, we introduce a very simple reformulation for the CLSD model (the CLSD^w model) that allows us to introduce a new branching rule able to significantly improve the computational performance of this model in Branch-and-Bound (Branch-and-Cut) algorithms.
+In this paper, we introduce a very simple reformulation for the CLSD model (the $CLSD^w$ model) that allows us to introduce a new branching rule able to significantly improve the computational performance of this model in Branch-and-Bound (Branch-and-Cut) algorithms.
 Therefore, our approach can be used to improve the performance of commercial solvers and approaches to deal with LSP that need to solve partial sub problems, such as Lagrangian approaches and MIP based heuristics.

 We use a set of 240 test instances from the literature to compare the performance of the traditional CLSD with our approach in a commercial powerful solver Cplex 12.60.
 Computational results show that our approach can significantly improve the performance of the solver Cplex, reducing running time and proving optimality for more test instances.
-This paper is organized as follows: Section 2 presents a literature review for LSP; Section 3 presents the mathematical formulation CLSD^w and the branching rule and Section 4 presents the computational results comparing the performance of the traditional CLSD model with our approach in the Branchand-Cut algorithm from Cplex 12.60.
+This paper is organized as follows: Section 2 presents a literature review for LSP; Section 3 presents the mathematical formulation CLSD^{w} and the branching rule and Section 4 presents the computational results comparing the performance of the traditional CLSD model with our approach in the Branch-and-Cut algorithm from Cplex 12.60.
 Finally, the conclusions and future proposals are presented in Section 5.
+Details of the computational implementation are given in the appendix.